sekunho/snippets/README.md

 - **Simple**: It's for code snippets.
 I'm not gonna turn this into a social media platform.
 - **Privacy-focused**: You don't have to give your email to make an account.
-- **Programmer-oriented**: You ever get annoyed of having to click "raw" to view code most familiar to you?
+- **Programmer-oriented**: You ever get annoyed of having to click "raw" to view code in a format most familiar to you?
 Yeah, me too.

 ## Getting Started